|

 Louis Gianetti & Jim Leach

-in its third Canadian edition.
-In addition to its remarkable chapters
+now available in its third Canadian edition.
+In addition to

 book, Understanding Movies: Third Canadian Edition is a necessary addition